Colin Beattie: Political career

 Beattie took an early retirement in 2006 to focus on being elected to Midlothian Council.
-He was elected to represent Midlothian South in the 2007 Midlothian Council election and was SNP group leader on the Council.
+He was elected to represent Midlothian South in the 2007 Midlothian Council election and was SNP group leader on the council.

 Beattie won the newly created seat of Midlothian North and Musselburgh in the 2011 Scottish Parliament election with a majority of just under 3000 votes.
 He retained his seat in the 2016 Scottish Parliament election, with a majority of over 7,000 votes.
-He was also the SNP National Treasurer from 2004–2020; he was defeated in the 2020 SNP internal elections by Douglas Chapman.
-However when Chapman later resigned in May 2021, stating "I had not received the support or financial information required to carry out the fiduciary duties of National Treasurer", Beattie returned to the position.
+He was also the SNP National Treasurer from 2004 to 2020; he was defeated in the 2020 SNP internal elections by Douglas Chapman.
+However, when Chapman later resigned in May 2021, stating "I had not received the support or financial information required to carry out the fiduciary duties of National Treasurer", Beattie returned to the position.

 He was selected unopposed as the SNP's candidate for the 2021 Scottish Parliament election and retained his seat, with an increased majority of 7,906.

 Beattie was formally censured in 2013 by the Standards Commission for Scotland for breaching the Councillors’ code of Conduct for failing to register interest in property whilst a councillor.

+In 2023, he was arrested during the police investigation into the SNP finances.
+He was later released without charge, but resigned as SNP treasurer the day after.

 Personal life

 Beattie is married to former Midlothian Council leader Lisa Beattie.
+He lives in Dalkeith, Midlothian.